André Desvallées: Development of Museology

-The New Museology is an important moment in the history of the museum field, in which Desvallées has a long journey that goes through its history, its theory and its definition on the concepts that guides it.
+The New Museology is an important moment in the history of the museum field, in which Desvallées had a long journey that goes through its history, its theory and its definition on the concepts that guides it.
 It was during the conception of the MNATP cultural gallery that he became progressively interested in the theoretical concepts underlying the museographic practice.
 Strongly influenced by Duncan Cameron, especially by his article Un point de vue, le musée comme système de communication, he uses the principles of communicational logic to design with Rivière the museography of the MNATP galleries.
 It is in this context that he develops the concept of "expôt" in order to translate the term "exhibit" used by Cameron to define the unity of the material in an exhibition.
-It is also under the same research context, linked to the ecomuseums, that Desvallées implements in the galleries, the presentation of ecological units as conceived by Rivière, "model that restores objects” (real things - vraie chose) in its new context.
+It is also under the same research context, linked to the ecomuseums, that Desvallées implements in the galleries, the presentation of ecological units as conceived by Rivière, "model that restores objects" (real things - vraie chose) in its new context.

 The work of defining concepts (including all exposure vocabulary) and a detailed work of the history of the museum institution, led him to take up in 1993, within ICOFOM, the writing of a thesaurus of museology for which he published several preparatory articles.
 He was invited by François Mairesse in 2000 to write a first set of texts, and in 2007 they published the book Vers une redéfinition du musée?
 In 2010 they wrote together Les concepts clés de la muséologie (Key concepts of Museology), later translated into a dozen languages.
 In 2011, they published the Dictionnaire encyclopédique de muséologie.